Geological history of Earth: Miocene Epoch

-The Miocene extends from about 23.03 to 5.333 Ma.
+The Miocene extends from about 23.03 to 5.333 million years ago.

 During the Miocene continents continued to drift toward their present positions.
 Of the modern geologic features, only the land bridge between South America and North America was absent, the subduction zone along the Pacific Ocean margin of South America caused the rise of the Andes and the southward extension of the Meso-American peninsula.
 India continued to collide with Asia.
 The Tethys Seaway continued to shrink and then disappeared as Africa collided with Eurasia in the Turkish-Arabian region between 19 and 12 Ma (ICS 2004).
 Subsequent uplift of mountains in the western Mediterranean region and a global fall in sea levels combined to cause a temporary drying up of the Mediterranean Sea resulting in the Messinian salinity crisis near the end of the Miocene.